Lebanon PM 'held captive' in Saudi, Lebanese president says

 Hariri resigned in an address from Riyadh on November 4, saying his life was in danger.
 He has not been back to Lebanon since, fueling speculation that he is being held against his will.

+A high-level ministerial source told CNN last week that Hariri's closest allies "have no idea what's going on," and that members of his own political party believe Saudi Arabia is "restricting" his movements.

-His announcment plunged Lebanon into a political crisis and stoked fears of conflict between the Saudi-backed faction of the country's government and the Iranian-backed Shia militant group Hezbollah, with whom Hariri shares power.
+His announcement plunged Lebanon into a political crisis and stoked fears of conflict between the Saudi-backed faction of the country's government and the Iranian-backed Shia militant group Hezbollah, with whom Hariri shares power.

 So far Lebanon's rival political factions have called for calm, and made public statements asking for Hariri's return.